pgpmartin/BioC_For_NGS/slides/BioC_For_NGS_slides.md

 ##   seqinfo: 8 sequences from an unspecified genome
 ```

+There is also a <span style="color:blue">BamFile</span> function to create a reference to a large BAM file without importing it (as for <span style="color:blue">FaFile</span>).
+See also the [GenomicFiles](http://bioconductor.org/packages/release/bioc/html/GenomicFiles.html) package for working on many, large files

 # Outline
  1. <span style="color:grey">What is NGS?
 Why BioC for NGS?</span>